 Conservation Technology as a vital tool in human and big cat coexistence strategies… LeopardEye is currently being developed and deployed in human and big cat conflict hotspots in India and Nepal.
 We’ll bring a review and update in February 2023, in the meantime please read below to obtain more understanding.

 LeopardEye is the technical application for our monitoring systems.
 Using remote camera technology which operates in real time data transmission (dynamic) as well as traditional camera trap systems (passive), wildlife and human activity data can be gathered and analyzed according to the requirements of each case.
 LeopardEye is also a fusion of tech and people in that human to human communication strategies are a vital component within a concept we use as our main solution basis to reduce human – wildlife conflict and wildlife crime.

-Another evolving element is forensic analysis using genetics.
+Another evolving aspect is forensic analysis using genetics.
 WildTiger works closely with Prajwol Manandhar (image below) of the Center for Molecular Dynamics Nepal (CMDN) as he further develops DNA sequencing of the Indian leopard, panthera pardus fusca.
 Prajwol heads the Kathmandu Leopard Project which is the first genetic based survey of leopards in the region.
 In a joint initiative, WildTiger collaborated with Prajwol and the Divisional Forest Office in Arghakhanchi District (Nepal) in achieving the first individual identification of a serious conflict leopard with a DNA match obtained from the big cat and a human victim.
 WildTiger strongly advocates the use of genetic analysis as a tool in human-wildlife conflict mitigation and combating wildlife crime.
 We’ll bring further updates (February 2023) as Prajwol and Jack Kinross collaborate in development and implementation of LeopardEye in appropriate applications.